SUPPLEMENTAL SECURITY INCOME (SSI) APPLICATION PROCESS AND APPLICANTS' RIGHTS

 You can apply for SSI benefits by:

-Calling us at 1-800-772-1213 (or TTY 1-800-325-0778 if you are deaf or hard of hearing) and making an appointment to apply for SSI benefits.
+Calling us at 1-800-772-1213 (or TTY 1-800-325-0778 if you are deaf or hard of hearing) and making an appointment to apply for SSI.
 If you are deaf or hard of hearing, we also will take your telecommunications relay services (TRS) assisted calls at 1-800-772-1213.
-You can have a telephone appointment with one of our representatives at your local Social Security office to file for SSI benefits.
+You can have a telephone appointment with one of our representatives at your local Social Security Office to file for SSI benefits.